krahman80/laravel-vue-appointment-app/README.md

 * add login page
 * check if user authenticated add axios interceptor
 * add login menu, logout menu,

-# Not Completed To Do
 * add register page
 * load permission to vuex store and local storage
+* if login and has permission then show submit button on submit timeslot
+* only login patient can book an appointment

+# Not Completed To Do
 * fixed isLoading, isError order on vue page
 * add 404 page when url not found
 * add polymorphic one relation to user
-* only login patient can book an appointment
+* add user booking history